 The capital city of Victoria, Melbourne, is a metropolitan area with intriguing city sites, cafes, shops and laneways.
 This city never sleeps, and you'll always find something new to explore here.

-If you plan to study abroad, you should consider Victoria a study destination.
+If you plan to study abroad, consider Victoria a study destination.

 Read this article to know more about Victoria.

 1. Studying in Victoria

 When it comes to education, Victoria has a lot to offer.
 In 2018, QS ranked the capital city of Victoria, Melbourne, as the third-best student city after London and Tokyo.
 This ranking considered the reputation of universities, quality of living, the student mix, affordability and employer activity.

 The top universities in Melbourne offer a wide range of science, technology, creative arts or humanities courses.
 At the same time, regional Victoria focuses more on providing courses like forestry and education, agriculture and more.

 Victoria owns world-renowned universities with excellent facilities, outstanding student services, and academic staff with international experience.
 High-quality vocational education and training institutions provide practical skills development, ensuring that students have industry-relevant skills.